The Feller Property for Graphs: The Feller Property

 \subsection{Khas{\cprime}minski{\u\i}-type criteria}

-We prove here Khas{\cprime}minski{\u\i}-type criteria for the Feller property.
-To compare, see similar tests for stochastic completeness and recurrence in \cite{Gri, Kh}.
-We follow the proofs of \cite{PS}.
-These tests will be used to prove some general criteria for the Feller property and comparison theorems to the model case below.
+We also present some Khas{\cprime}minski{\u\i}-type criteria for the Feller property.
+To compare, see similar tests for stochastic completeness and recurrence in \cite{Gri, Kh}. \eat{ The proofs are analogous to those found in \cite{PS}.} These tests will be used to prove some general criteria for the Feller property and comparison theorems to the model case below.
+The first result is an analogue to \cite[Proposition 5.1]{PS}.

 \begin{theorem} If there exists a positive function $v$ such that for some $\lambda<0$ and some $\om \subset X$ finite